ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 1. Create **Containers in Kubernetes Clusters** from the [{{site.data.keyword.Bluemix}} catalog](https://console.bluemix.net/containers-kubernetes/catalog/cluster/create) and choose the **Standard** cluster.

    ![Kubernetes Cluster Creation on IBM Cloud](images/other/IKS.Cluster.Creation.GUI.png)
 2. Select region `United Kingdom`.
-For convenience, use the name `my-<region>-cluster` to be consistent with this tutorial, specify \<region> to match with region selected, e.g. uk
+For convenience, use the name `my-<region>-cluster` to be consistent with this tutorial, specify \<region> to match with region selected, e.g. *uk*
 3. The smallest **Machine type** with 2 **CPUs** and 4 **GB RAM** is sufficient for this tutorial.
 Select 2 **Worker node** and leave all other options set to defaults.
 Click **Create Cluster**.
 4. Check the status of your **Cluster** and **Worker Node** and wait for them to be **ready**.

 ### Create Kubernetes cluster in other regions, e.g.`US South`
-* Repeat step above for the other regions you'd like to have cluster, select different region, e.g. `US South`, specify cluster name `my-<region>-cluster`, e.g. replace \<region> with us
+* Repeat steps above for the other region you'd like to have cluster by selecting different **region**, e.g. `US South`, specify cluster name `my-<region>-cluster`, \<region> could be *us*

 **NOTE:** Do not proceed until your workers are ready.

 ## Create Instance of IBM Cloud Internet Services and register the custom domain
 {: #domain_cis}

 Cloud Internet Servcies(CIS) is one stop-shop service providing GLB, Caching, WAF/Page rule to secure your applications when ensurig the reliability and performace for your Cloud applicatios.
+1st step to create instance per domain and then register the domain.

 1. Buy a domain from a registrar such as [http://godaddy.com](http://godaddy.com).
 2. Navigate to the [Internet Services](https://console.bluemix.net/catalog/services/internet-services) in the {{site.data.keyword.Bluemix_notm}} catalog.